robenkleene/design-references/creative-cloud.md

 4. Activated fonts are available in the font menu system wide, they aren't available in Font Book

 (It's not clear to me how this is implemented)

+## Uninstalling Old Versions of Apps

+1. Choose `Apps`
+2. Click the three dot disclosure for the app, and choose `Other versions`
+3. Click `Uninstall` next to the older version